 This Seaside Town Is All About Storytelling and Southern Comforts

-Dating back to 1711, Beaufort is South Carolina’s second-oldest city.
-Situated roughly between Charleston and Savannah, its Lowcountry landscapes—think wide-open marshlands and swaying oak trees dripped in Spanish moss—hold stories that span generations.
-(They also appear as the backdrop for cultural touchstones like Forrest Gump and The Big Chill.)
+To truly understand this seaside town, you have to delve into its background.
+The Lowcountry landscapes—think wide-open marshlands and swaying oak trees dripping in Spanish moss—hold stories that span generations.
+(They also appear as the backdrop for big screen touchstones like Forrest Gump and The Big Chill.)

 Savor the best of festival season

-There’s no dish more quintessential to Beaufort than Frogmore Stew, and Fishcamp in Port Royal is the spot to try it.
-There’s neither a frog nor stew in sight—the name is actually derived from a nearby town, and the dish itself is akin to a low-country boil complete with shrimp, sausage, and all the spices and Southern fixins that comes with it.
-Grab a spot at the bar or on one of the swings overlooking the shrimp boats in the old port for daily live music from 6-9 pm, plus some of the best sunsets in town.
+There’s no dish more quintessential to Beaufort than Frogmore Stew, and Fishcamp on 11th Street in Port Royal is the spot to try it.
+There’s neither a frog nor stew in sight—the name is actually derived from a nearby town, and the dish itself is akin to a Lowcountry Boil complete with shrimp, sausage, and all the spices and Southern fixings that come with it.
+Grab a spot at the bar or on one of the swings gazing out over the shrimp boats in the old port for daily live music from 6 to 9 pm, plus mesmerizing sunset views.